unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 ### Kubernetes smallest deployable unit.
 - Runs one (or more) containers
-  - Pods allow to deploy toghether two different containers that are symbiotic between themself
+  - Pods allow to deploy together two different containers that are symbiotic between themselves
     - for example, a web server container and the git synchronizer one that keeps it updated
-    - this is not the case of a web server and its database, which can be deployed in two different nodess
+    - this is not the case of a web server and its database, which can be deployed in two different nodes

 {{% /col %}}
 {{% /multicol %}}